-To evaluate the how rates of dried distillers’ grains supplementation can substitute for pasture,
+To evaluate the effect of rates of distillers’ grain supplementation on substitution for pasture,

-In the second stocker study, unsupplemented heifers were compared to those supplemented with 1.5 percent of bodyweight of Dakota Bran, a co-product consisting of corn bran and condensed distillers’ soluble.
-During the supplementation period, cattle fed the Dakota Bran gained 1.48 pounds per day compared with 0.79 pounds per day for control cattle.
-Calculations indicated that the supplemented cattle consumed 26.8 percent less pasture.
-Gain per acre increased by approximately 100 pounds and at a similar cost based on the costs at the time of the study.
+In the second stocker study at the McNay Farm, unsupplemented heifers were compared to those supplemented with 1.5 percent of their bodyweight of Dakota Bran.
+Dakota Bran is a co-product produced by a fractionation process where the corn germ is separated, and oil is partially removed prior to fermentation.
+The corn bran is also removed at that time and the remaining endosperm fraction is used for ethanol fermentation.
+Dakota Bran is a combination of corn bran and condensed distillers’ soluble.
+This feedstuff can be more easily pelleted, making it an attractive grazing supplement from a handling perspective.
+During the supplementation period, cattle fed the Dakota Bran gained 1.48 pounds per day compared with 0.79 pounds per day for the control cattle.
+Calculations based off sward height measurements indicated that the supplemented cattle consumed 26.8 percent less pasture.
+Gain per acre increased by approximately 100 pounds and at a similar cost, based on the costs at the time of the study.